chrishyoroklee/spotify-api-steamlit/README.md

 4. Click "Save"
 5. Copy your **Client ID** and **Client Secret**

-### 3. Add Yourself to User Allowlist
+### 3. Add Yourself to User Allowlist (for Streamlit Web App)

-Since your app is in Development Mode, you need to allowlist yourself:
+If using the Streamlit web app with OAuth, you need to allowlist yourself:

 1. In your Spotify app dashboard, click **Settings**
 2. Go to **User Management** tab